 Izusa laid a palm over her collar in a faux-shocked expression.
 “Really?
 Not even with these?”
 She opened her mouth a bit wider, giving Nan a view of straight teeth surrounding four sharp but underwhelming fangs.
 Nan was very thankful for whoever gave Izusa her job.

 The next half hour or so passed with small talk and jokes.
 Izusa’s favorite color was indigo, not blue (“There’s a substantial difference!”).
 She wanted to do theater before the government found her to be a mystic of high potential, and she had an aunt in the military.
 In the meantime, a golden, cinnamon scented, cogwheel contraption about half Nan’s size spat ticklish motes of light through her loose patient’s gown.
 A minimally invasive whym assisted screening, or MIWAS, Izusa called it.

-The MIWAS decided to have mercy on Nan’s sides and collapsed.
+After ten or so minutes, the MIWAS decided to have mercy on Nan’s sides and collapsed.
 Izusa produced a tablet with a blue feather icon on the back.
-A cog held the device up, while Izusa used both hands to type at it.
+A cog held the device up, while she used both hands to type at it.